Adult Learn to Row

 The Nelson Rowing Club offers adults (19+ yrs) the Learn to Row (LTR) program.
 This program teaches and encourages the sport of rowing on the beautiful Kootenay Lake.

-In the safe environment of LTR you will learn basic sculling technique in single, double and 4 person boats.
+In the safe environment of LTR you will learn basic sculling technique in single person rowing boats.
 Important aspects covered in the course include:

 Careful boat-handling (moving your boat from rack to water)

 Manoeuverability on the water